clclab/clc-labs/lab-5-evolutionary-dynamics/lab-5.md

 \begin{itemize}
 \ask Which of our transition probabilities ($\pzero$, $\gain$, $\pone$ or $\loss$) corresponds to the gain probability and which one corresponds to the loss probability?
+\ask If the state of a trait is $1$.
+Which are the two transitions can the trait undergo in the next generation?
+Which transition probabilities are associated with these transitions?
 \end{itemize}

 Note that Savage et al. write that the gain and loss rate (probabilities in our case) are the only two parameters of the model, while we just identified *four* parameters.